HP Pavilion dv1000 series: Overview

 All models of this laptop series (as well as many other laptops in the HP Pavilion laptop line at the time) came with HP QuickPlay, which has the ability to boot into a dedicated environment for multimedia use without booting into the operating system.
 On models preinstalled with Windows Vista, the QuickPlay boot option was removed due to compatibility issues, but can still be accessed from within Windows via a separate application.

 Manufacturing

 Quanta Computer Inc., an original design manufacturer (ODM), manufacturers the hardware, motherboard, and design of the dv1000 series of laptops alongside the dv4000, dv5000, and dv8000 series (and later the dv2000, dv6000, and dv9000 series).
-Quanta also manufactures the HP Pavilion ze2000 series, Compaq Presario ze2000 and V2000 series, and HP Compaq nx4800 series of laptops in cooperation with HP, which were equivalent clones of the dv1000 series.
+Quanta also manufactures the HP Pavilion and Compaq Presario ze2000 series, Compaq Presario V2000 series, and HP Compaq nx4800 series of laptops in cooperation with HP, which were equivalent clones of the dv1000 series.
 This was a common practice by many other brands of the era.